Ensemble for Intuitive Music Weimar

-The Ensemble for Intuitive Music Weimar or Ensemble für Intuitive Musik Weimar (EFIM) is a German music ensemble, which was founded in 1980 during the period of the German Democratic Republic, originally performing music officially tabooed by the communist government.
+The Ensemble for Intuitive Music Weimar or Ensemble für Intuitive Musik Weimar (EFIM) is a German music ensemble, which was founded by in 1980 during the period of the German Democratic Republic, originally performing music officially tabooed by the communist government.

 EFIM uses orchestral instruments (trumpet/flügelhorn, violoncello, and piano/organ) and live-electronics.
 The computer-as-mobile-studio is played as a musical instrument; one which can, through the use of multichannel sound diffusion systems, control the movement of sounds in space.

 Origins

 The formative inspiration for the ensemble was composer Karlheinz Stockhausen's method of composition that he called intuitive music.
 During the time of the German Democratic Republic (East Germany), the ensemble performed officially tabooed and "useless" areas of musical expression.
 The group's activities began in an unlawful gallery in Erfurt, continued in numerous churches, and even in the Palace of the Republic in Berlin.
 Beginning in 1987 a series of synesthetic projects based on Bauhaus traditions were realized.
 Prior to the political change in 1989 EFIM had given several hundred concerts; since then the ensemble has performed in more than twenty-five countries in America, Europe and Asia.